If you hope to practice law in the US, one of the steps toward accomplishing that goal is obtaining a Juris Doctorate.

 - Business Law

-Some law schools also offer practical, real-life training as part of their JD program.
-It involves participating in an internship for a genuine experience of what is taught in class.
+Some law schools also offer real-life training as part of their JD program.
+This involves participating in an internship in order to gain practical experience of what is taught in class.